T. J. Cobden-Sanderson: Life

 Sanderson was born in Alnwick, Northumberland.
 His father, James, was a District Surveyor of taxes, thirteen years younger than his wife, Mary Ann (née Rutherford How).
 Sanderson attended a number of schools including the Royal Grammar School Worcester before entering Owen's College (Manchester University) and then Trinity College, Cambridge to study law.
 He left without taking a degree, and entered Lincoln's Inn as a barrister.
 In 1882 he married (Julia Sarah) Anne Cobden, a socialist, and daughter of Richard Cobden, and they both took the surname Cobden-Sanderson.

 As a friend of William Morris, Cobden-Sanderson was involved with the Arts and Crafts ideology, and during a dinner party with the Morrises he was persuaded by Morris's wife Jane Burden to take up book-binding.
 In about 1884 he opened a workshop, abandoning his law practice.
 In 1887 Cobden-Sanderson suggested a new group be named the "Arts and Crafts Exhibition Society," and in so doing gave the movement its name.
 His wife was concerned that his interests were too abstract and she encouraged him to become a bookbinder.
 In 1893 he set up the Doves Bindery in Hammersmith, London, naming it after a nearby pub, The Dove.
 It was his wife who took credit for keeping the business running.
 By 1900 he had established the Doves Press.
 Emery Walker became a partner in 1900 and oversaw the creation of the Doves Type used for all of their books.
 They produced a number of letterpress books, including a five-volume Doves Bible.

 By 1909 Cobden-Sanderson and his partner Emery Walker were at the height of a protracted and bitter dispute involving the rights to the Doves Type in the dissolution of their partnership.
 As part of the partnership dissolution agreement, all rights to the Doves Type were to pass to Emery Walker upon the death of Cobden-Sanderson.
 Yet, when the press closed in 1916 Cobden-Sanderson threw the type along with its punches and matrices into the Thames.
-In this time, as there was no digitization, destroying the punches and matrices constituted destroying the typeface itself.
+As there was no digitisation at the time, destroying the punches and matrices constituted destroying the typeface itself.